python-rope/rope/docs/overview.rst

 tests.

 This file is more suitable for the users.
-Developers who plan to use rope as a library might find :doc:`/library.rst` more useful.
+Developers who plan to use rope as a library might find :ref:`library:Using Rope As A Library` more useful.

 .. contents:: Table of Contents